zsk612/tp/docs/UserGuide.md

 ```
     ______________________________________________________________________________
-    Bye, you have exited the Schwarzenegger.
+    Bye, you have exited The Schwarzenegger.
     ______________________________________________________________________________
 ```